 Yes, at Resident Camp we have a qualified medical staff that is on site 24 hours a day as well as an on-call doctor if illness or injury requires additional medical attention.
 At Day Camp, staff is certified in First Aid and CPR.
 Parents will be notified any time there is an emergency regarding their child.

 Absolutely!
-If you have attended an information night and would like to visit the camp, or if you want to come out and meet the staff, then come on down to our beautiful 250 acre campsite.
-Take a tour of our units, bring your family, visit the units and activity areas.
-You will also have an opportunity to sit down with our staff and discuss any concerns or to answer your questions.
+If you have attended an information night and would like to visit camp or meet the staff, then come on down to our beautiful 250 acre campsite.
+Tour any of our units, bring your family, and visit the activity areas.
+You will also have an opportunity to sit down with our staff and discuss any concerns or questions.

 Sessions will be held at Mah-Kah-Wee Program Center from 2 PM – 4 PM on the follow dates: March 9th, 2014 and April 13th, 2014.